 Future Cell Phone Laws in Florida

 The Florida House of Representatives recently introduced a new legislative bill that would amend the current law.
-This more restrictive law would make make texting and driving a $30 fine, plus court costs for a first offense.
-However, any subsequent offenses would be a $60 fine that occur within a five-year time frame.
+This more restrictive law would make texting and driving a $30 fine, plus court costs for a first offense.
+However, any subsequent offenses would be a $60 fine that occurs within a five-year time frame.
 These additional offenses would also result in a three-point penalty on the driver’s license and a six-point penalty if the texting results in a crash.

-Florida is one of only four states that still considers texting and driving a secondary offense.
+Florida is one of only four states that still consider texting and driving a secondary offense.
 This means that a police officer may give you a ticket, but must stop you for another reason.
 Texting and driving currently in the state of Florida is similar to failure to wear a seatbelt, which is also a secondary offense.
-This new law would change texting and driving to a primary offense, giving police officers a reason to pull driver’s over.
+This new law would change texting and driving to a primary offense, giving police officers a reason to pull drivers over.